 For budding environmentalists, ’23 Ways to be an Eco Hero’ by Isabel Thomas’* (£11.31) is a full of step-by-step projects for crafty kids eager to reuse, recycle, and do their bit for the environment.
 Some projects require help from grown ups, and activities are broken down into easy steps.

-If you family are National Trust members, your under twelves will love ’50 Things To Do Before You’re 11 3/4’* (RRP £7.99 but currently £6.94).
+If you family are National Trust members, your under twelves will love ’50 Things To Do Before You’re 11 3/4’* (RRP £7.99).
 This book is full of ideas to help children discover the great outdoors and get closer to nature, all chosen by kids.

-I am very keen on encouraging my girls to rebel against societal stereotypes and Good Night Stories for Rebel Girls (RRP £20 but currently £9.01) will definitely help.
+I am very keen on encouraging my girls to rebel against societal stereotypes and Good Night Stories for Rebel Girls (RRP £20) will definitely help.
 As well as being a beautiful book, it is the perfect way to inspire girls and boys.
 It’s beautifully illustrated by female artists from around the world, and introduces one hundred remarkable women and their extraordinary lives, including Ada Lovelace, Malala, Amelia Earhart and Michelle Obama.

 As The Book Depository says, “Empowering, moving and inspirational, these are true fairy tales for heroines who definitely don’t need rescuing.”

-Kate Pankhurst’s wonderful book ‘Fantastically Great Women Who Changed The World’* (RRP £6.99 but currently £5.24) is also both beautiful and educational.
+Kate Pankhurst’s wonderful book ‘Fantastically Great Women Who Changed The World’* (RRP £6.99) is also both beautiful and educational.